ATO Plans to Step Up Debt Collection – Are you in their sights?

 - ATO will continue to issue Directors Penalties Notice where they see non-compliance, especially outstanding super

-- Their collections team is now back full time, but will continue their soft approach in assisting businesses until 30 September
+- Their collections team is now back full time

 - ATO is more willing to support a Deed of Company Arrangement (DOCA) proposals if tax debts were newer (say debts incurred in 2020 compare to a debt incurred in 2018).

 My Commentary: What do you need to do?

 It is understandable that many business owners, since the first COVID19 lock down back in March 2020, have taken the tack of not paying some or all current tax and SGL debts on the basis that: